pmbaumgartner/prodigy-iaa/README.md

 **Summary**: Use simple agreement and `Alpha`.
 If simple agreement is high, and `Alpha` is low, verify with `AC2`[^3].

-## Use Outside Prodigy
+## Use Outside Prodigy / Other Use-Cases

 If you want to calculate these measures in a custom script on your own data, you can use `from prodigy_iaa.measures import calculate_agreement`.
 See tests in `tests/test_measures.py` for an example.
 The docstrings for each function should indicate the expected data structures.
+You could also use this, for example, to print out some nice output during an `update` callback and get annotation statistics as each user submits examples.

 ## References